 Alchemy: Communicate the last message and when done, say “Out”

-Now, above is the basic outline of how to make a proper VHF call when trying to get in touch with another party such as a buddy boat, port authority or marina.
+Here is the basic outline of how to make a proper VHF call when trying to contact another party, such as a buddy boat, port authority, or marina.

-The reason that a boat name is said up to three times is to increase the chances that the person being called can hear their boat name and the boat name of the person calling.
-And often it’s the boat being called that might suggest a different channel to move to.
+A boat name is said up to three times to increase the chances that the person being called can hear both their boat name and the boat name of the person calling.
+And often, it’s the boat being called that might suggest a different channel to move to.

-After the initial communication of saying both boat names three times, callers often drop down to saying the name of the boat once or not at all.
+After the initial communication of saying both boat names three times, callers often say the name of the boat once or not at all.

 For example, the Coastguard will say every time, ‘Britican, Solent Coastguard, (message), over.’

-Cruisers, on the other hand, drop the formalities after the initial connection is made and often talk as if they’re on a telephone.
+On the other hand, Cruisers drop the formalities after the initial connection is made and often talk as if they’re on a telephone.

-Our #1 Tip For Using the VHF Radio?
+Our #1 Tip VHF Radio How To Use

 VHF Tip: Did you know that 'over and out' is NEVER the correct terminology when talking on the VHF radio?
 'Over' means, over to you and 'out' means I'm hanging up.
 You can't do both at the same time!Click To TweetGet The Guide On How To Make A VHF Radio Call

-After my husband and I decided to sell everything we own, buy a sailboat and sail around the world, I had to conquer my VHF fears.
-I had to overcome my anxiety of pronouncing something wrong, saying ‘over’ when I should have said ‘out’ and on a more important note; I had to learn how to use the VHF in the case of an emergency.
+After my husband and I decided to sell everything we owned, buy a sailboat, and sail around the world, I had to conquer my VHF fears.
+I had to overcome my anxiety of pronouncing something wrong and saying ‘over’ when I should have said ‘out,’ more importantly, I had to learn how to use the VHF in an emergency.

-VHF Radio Broadcasts was created to help people like me to get familiar with what to say, how to say it and what to do if an emergency does occur.
-Filled with examples, checklists and fill in the blank templates, this guide can be given to any crew member for general help on how to make a ship-to-ship call or how to handle an emergency or safety broadcast.
+VHF Radio Checklists & Templates for Sailors was created to help people like me become familiar with what to say, how to say it, and what to do if an emergency occurs.
+Filled with examples, checklists, and fill-in-the-blank templates, this guide can be given to any crew member for general help making a ship-to-ship call or handling an emergency or safety broadcast.
+It explains the types of VHF, how to use your VHF Radio, digital selective calling, and everything else about marine VHF radios.
+Make sure to visit our Sailing Guides shop!

 10 Reasons You’ll Need To Make A VHF Call